rbms-bsc/DCRMR/_pages/Phys-desc/Type-of-binding.md

 >>(*Comment*: Daguerreotype case)
 >>**(*Ingest comment*: example needs review)**

-<a name="6.32.3.55.Y.Y">6.32.3.55.Y.Y</a> Optionally, record specific types of bindings  using one or more terms from the [RDA Value Vocabularies: RDA Type of Binding](http://www.rdaregistry.info/termList/RDATypeOfBinding/){:target="_blank"}, the [RBMS Controlled Vocabularies: Binding Terms](https://rbms.info/vocabularies/binding/alphabetical_list.htm){:target="_blank"}, or other controlled vocabularies.
+<a name="6.32.3.55.Y.Y">6.32.3.55.Y.Y</a> Optionally, record specific types of bindings  using one or more terms from the [RDA Value Vocabularies: RDA Type of Binding](http://www.rdaregistry.info/termList/RDATypeOfBinding/){:target="_blank"}, the [Controlled Vocabulary for Rare Materials Cataloging](https://id.loc.gov/vocabulary/rbmscv.html){:target="_blank"}, or other controlled vocabularies.
 Indicate the source of the term.

 <a name="6.32.3.6">6.32.3.6</a> Record descriptions of dust jackets issued with the manifestation if considered important.
 For instructions on dust jackets as sources of information, see [Integrity of the copy, i.01.8.2](/DCRMR/introduction/#i.01.8.2).